Guides

 2. When you aim to at least halve your emissions.

-There are also different types of targets, depending on how the target will be measured and/or benchmarked over time.
+There are also different types of targets.
+Whichever you use will depend on how the target will be measured and/or benchmarked over time.
 The two most common approaches include: ‘Absolute’ and ‘Intensity’ targets.
 However, if you’re just starting out, we’d recommend using ‘Absolute’ targets as a starting point.

 Here’s an example Absolute net zero target: